0xA110C/Bootkit/DMA/README.md

 # Currently supported
 - Almost every Anticheat (BE/EAC/Vanguard/ESEA/FACEIT..)
-- Supported games: EFT, Vanguard, DayZ, Rust
+- Supported games: EFT, Valorant, DayZ, Rust

--> Visuals are streamed to main PC
+- Visuals are streamed to main PC
--> We recommend running the SMM Bootkit on main PC to completely hide the DMA from Kernel
+- We recommend running the SMM Bootkit on main PC to completely hide the DMA from Kernel